Total $\mathbb{A}$-variation flows: Introduction

+In the light of the possible lack of regularity of $f$ and its linear growth, there are multiple difficulties in showing well-posedness of \eqref{main eq} or even obtaining a reasonable definition of solution of \eqref{main eq}.

+The first difficulty is that $f$ might not be differentiable and hence the expression on the left-hand side in \eqref{main eq} is not defined even for smooth $u$.
+There is a natural workaround for this, which consists of working with the subdifferential of the functional \eqref{int F}.
+Classical semigroup theory (see e.g.\ \cite[Chapter 3]{MR0348562}) then shows that if the functional $F$ can be interpreted as a convex and lower semicontinuous functional on a Hilbert space (i.e.\ $L^2$), there is a unique solution to the intital value problem $\de_t u(t)+\de F(u(t))\ni 0$ for every initital datum in the Hilbert space, where $\de F$ denotes the subdifferential.

+It is of course a priori not clear how to suitably interpret $F$ as a convex and lower-semicontinuous functional on $L^2$ and to what extent its subdifferential agrees with $-\div(A^T\de_y f(x,\mathbb{A}u))$.
+Coming up with a suitable definition of the functional and a characterisation of the subdifferential are the goals of this paper.

-Due to the linear growth in $\mathbb{A}u$, the functional $F$ needs to be defined on functions where $\mathbb{A}u$ is a measure, if it is supposed to be lower semicontinuous on $L^2$, as $L^1$ is not closed under weak\star convergence.
-Furthermore, as a consequence of the exponent $1$, Korn-type inequalities are not true for this space and it only agrees with $\BV$ if $\mathbb{A}$ trivially controls the full gradient.
-Hence the natural space to work with is the space of functions with bounded $\mathbb{A}$-variation, defined as
+The difficulty in doing so is that if one wants to work with a convex and lower-semicontinuous version of \eqref{int F}, one is forced to work with functions for which $\mathbb{A}u$ is merely a bounded Radon measure, as $L^1$ is not closed under weak\star convergence.
+Furthermore, as a consequence of the exponent $1$, Korn-type inequalities are not true for these types of spaces and they only agree with $\BV$ if $\mathbb{A}$ trivially controls the full gradient (see e.g.\ \cite{ornstein1962non,Kirchheim}).
+Hence, the natural energy space to work with is the space of functions with bounded $\mathbb{A}$-variation, defined as where $\mathcal{M}(\Omega,\R^{m\times n})$ denotes the space of $\R^{m\times n}$-valued Radon measures.

-This leads to the obstruction that $\int_{\Omega}f(x,\mathbb{A}u)\dx$ is not well-defined anymore if $\mathbb{A}u$ is not a function.
-The natural extension here is to take the relaxation of the functional (i.e.\ the lower semicontinuous hull).
-We would however like a more concrete definition of the functional, of which we later show that agrees with the relaxation.
-In a setting without any continuity assumptions on $f$, it is natural to define the functional via duality as

-where $f^*$ is the Legendre-transform and $z$ has to be restricted to a certain class of functions for which one can make sense of the pairing $z:\mathbb{A}u$.
-Formally, if one exchanges the integral and the supremum, for $\mathbb{A}u\in L^1$ the supremum here agrees with \eqref{int F}.
-Furthermore, as a supremum of affine functionals this is automatically convex and lower semicontinuous.

-This formulation also suggests a natural characterization of the subdifferential, namely one would expect that if the class of $z$ over which one optimizes is taken big enough, then every subdifferential corresponds to a $z$ for which the supremum in the definition is attained (together with appropriate boundary conditions, which we will discuss below).
-We will show in Thm.\ \ref{main thm 1} that this is indeed the case.

-For such a characterization of the subdifferential, it is too restrictive to consider $z\in C(\Omega)$.
-Instead, we will have to make sense of the product $z:\mathbb{A}u$ by partial integration and define a measure $(z,\mathbb{A}u)$ in Section \ref{section 3}.
-This enables us to work with $z$ such that $z\in L^\infty$ and $\div z\in L^2$.

-Defining such a pairing between $z$ and $\mathbb{A}u$ however still requires a certain regularity for $z$ and if $f$ is very non-regular in $x$, then as a consequence of the fact that $f^*(x,z)$ must be integrable, it can happen that even for smooth $u$, the pointwise supremum can not be attained everywhere (see Proposition \ref{bad f}).
-Nevertheless, we shall see in Thm.\ \ref{relax thm} that this functional $F$ is indeed the relaxation of \eqref{int F}.